Angyu-Wu/Data-Engineering/README.md

 •	Displayed the OLAP data from ADS level with tables and visuals in Power BI.

 Data are in csv file format, Spark SQL for Databricks, and Power BI dashboard.

+#Data engineering in Airflow, Snowflake, and Tableau
+•	Scraped down election prediction JSON data to local storage in Python and deployed on Airflow (Docker).

+•	Loaded JSON data into Snowflake with SnowSQL, Parsed JSON data to create two tables, and automated with Snowflake tasks.

+•	Visualized the two tables in Tableau with labels, filters, and actions to webpage.

+Downloaded data samples and snowflake output data samples, Snowflake SQL script, Airflow Python script.